Wannjer1/TechQuotes/README.md

 # QuoteApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
+It is a quote generating app that seeks to allow users to post a quote, upvote and downvote on a quote and delete a quote.

 ## Development server